-Q. COMPENSATED ABSENCES
+R. COMPENSATED ABSENCES

-A full-time, noncertified 260 day employee shall be eligible for paid vacation according to the following schedule:
+A full-time, noncertified 260-day employee shall be eligible for paid vacation according to the following schedule:

-Noncertified full-time staff

-After this number of years will receive this number of
+After this number of years of Noncertified full-time staff will receive this number of paid

-of continuous employment paid vacation days
+continuous employment vacation days

 1 12

 2 13

 3 14

 4 15

 5 16

 6 17

 7 18

 8 19

 9 or more 20

-North Cook Intermediate Service Center #1's full-time staff members working in a certified position receive 12 days of vacation per year with one additional day per year after each subsequent year of service, up to a maximum of 20 total days.
+North Cook Intermediate Service Center #1's full-time staff members working in a certified position receive 15 days of vacation per year with one additional day per year after each subsequent year of service, up to a maximum of 20 total days.
 Vacation time for noncertified and certified employees is earned throughout the year on a prorated basis.
 Vacation days in one fiscal year must be used by August 15th of the next fiscal year.
 With the approval of the North Cook Intermediate Service Center #1 Executive Director, up to ten (10) vacation days may be carried over from year to year, but in no instance may accrued days of vacation from the prior fiscal year exceed ten (10) days.
-The liability balance at June 30, 2021 was \$17,926.
+The liability balance at June 30, 2024 was \$43,678.

-R. ESTIMATES
+S. ESTIMATES